Senior Chinese diplomat to visit North Korea as envoy of Xi

-BEIJING (Reuters) - A senior Chinese diplomat will visit North Korea from Friday as a special envoy of Chinese President Xi Jinping, the government announced on Wednesday, amid continued tensions over Pyongyang’s nuclear and missile programs.
+BEIJING (Reuters) - A senior Chinese diplomat will visit North Korea from Friday as a special envoy of Chinese President Xi Jinping, Beijing said, although it did not say he was planning to discuss North Korea’s nuclear and ballistic programs.

 China has repeatedly pushed for a diplomatic solution to the crisis, but in recent months has had only limited high-level exchanges with North Korea.
-February last year was the last time China’s special envoy for North Korea visited the country.
+The last time China’s special envoy for North Korea visited the country was in February last year.

 In a brief dispatch, the official Xinhua news agency said Song Tao, who heads the ruling Communist Party’s external affairs department, would leave for North Korea on Friday.

-He will “inform the DPRK of the 19th CPC National Congress and visit the DPRK”, Xinhua said, using the North’s official name and also referring to the recently concluded Communist Party Congress in China where Xi further cemented his power.
+He will “inform the DPRK of the 19th CPC National Congress and visit the DPRK”, Xinhua said on Wednesday, using the North’s official name and referring to China’s recently concluded Communist Party Congress at which Xi further cemented his power.

 North Korea’s KCNA news agency confirmed the visit, but said only that it would take place “soon”.